Sandbox¶

 Backend selection table¶

-get_default_backend(config) selects a backend at runtime based on platform and installed extras.
+get_default_backend(config) selects a backend at runtime based on platform, installed extras, and — before handing the backend to any caller — whether that backend actually enforces on this host.
 The sandbox.backend config key in reyn.yaml overrides automatic selection.

 | Platform | Condition | Backend | Notes |